Here is where your story of space begins – with a different kind of architects in Cornwall.

 Nick Cattaneo, Architectural Technician

-I love surveying a building, working out how it was built and how it may have evolved, from first stepping into a property right through to pressing the print button on the final drawing, I get a buzz from it.
+I love surveying a building, working out how it was built and how it may have evolved, from first stepping into a property right through to pressing the print button on the final drawing, it gives me a buzz.

 Oliver Kellett – Junior Architectural Technician, BA Hons Illustration